afiimani/Try/README.md

 10. git commit -m "First commit" ::: Adds new files to the local repository for tracking
 11. git push -u origin master ::: Push all changes to GitHUb where the path == origin and the branch == master.

-Notes::: If you get an error about
+Notes::: If you get an error try pull the files for Git HUb first before pushing. git pull origin master ::: Pull files to your local repository

 Work flow:
 Create a new folder on my computer
+Stage